More Than History (Judges 6)

 It is possible to believe everything that the Bible teaches — every line.
 It's possible to sing worship songs and talk about how God saved us.
 It's possible to talk about God parting the sea, and about Jesus walking on water and calming the storm, about Peter being released from prison, about Jesus being raised from the dead.
 It's possible to believe all of that – and then live as if it wasn't true.
 We believe it in our heads as a set of facts, but like Gideon we don't believe it in our hearts.

-When Gideon asks the question, "If the Lord is with us, why has all this happened to us?
+When Gideon asks, "If the Lord is with us, why has all this happened to us?
 Where are all his wonders that our ancestors told us about when they said, 'Did not the Lord bring us up out of Egypt?'" the answer is: when we forget the gospel, we lose our identities and act like everybody else.
 We also lose the resources to face our problems.

 The same is true today.
 When we forget the gospel, or treat it like history, two things happen:

-We lose our identities – One of the major themes of the book of Judges is that the God's people had become Canaanized.
+One of the major themes of the book of Judges is that God's people had become Canaanized.
 They became just like the neighboring nations, and nobody could tell the difference.

 The same is true today.
 You've probably heard about all the studies of how our behaviors really aren't that different from the culture's.
 When we forget the gospel, we lose our identity and become just like everyone else around us.
 We believe the gospel, but it hasn't become personal for us yet.
 It's just history.
 It hasn't formed the basis of who we really are.